2nd Annual In-the-Loop

 7) Judging criteria: (note some elements are common to all types of spoken word, while others are unique to the type of spoken word):

 Oratory and All Contestants:

 (1) Delivery of the word.
 (Elocution)—The ability of the listener to understand each word that is spoken in terms of correct pronunciation, clearness of diction and phonetic expression, and volume.

-(2) Message—What the ‘words’ say.
-The message is understandable, clear and engaging.
-That is, listeners are affected by the spoken word offering on a personal level (emotionally, intellectually, culturally, relevancy, etc.), and the message is aligned with the contest theme.
+(2) What the word says (Message—message is cogent and engaging.
+That is, listeners are engaged in the spoken word offering on a personal level (emotionally, intellectually, culturally, relevancy, etc.), and the message is aligned with the contest theme.